Anne Sebba

-Anne Sebba (née Rubinstein, born 1951) is a British biographer, lecturer and journalist.
+Anne Sebba (née Rubinstein; born 31 December 1951) is a British biographer, lecturer and journalist.
 She is the author of nine non-fiction books for adults, two biographies for children, and several introductions to reprinted classics.

 Life

 Anne Sebba (née Rubinstein) was born in London on 31 December 1951.
 She read history at King's College London (1969–72) and, after a brief spell at the BBC World Service in Bush House, joined Reuters as a graduate trainee, working in London and Rome, from 1972 to 1978.
 She wrote her first book while living in New York City and now lives in London.

 Her discovery of an unpublished series of letters from Wallis Simpson to her second husband Ernest Simpson, shortly before her eventual marriage to the former King, Edward VIII, later the Duke of Windsor, formed the basis of a Channel 4 documentary, The Secret Letters, first shown on UK television in August 2011, and also a biography of Simpson, That Woman: The Life of Wallis Simpson Duchess of Windsor.

 Sebba's books have been translated into several languages including French, Spanish, Portuguese, Japanese, Russian, Polish, Czech and Chinese.

 Since working as a correspondent for Reuters, Sebba has written for The Times, The Guardian, The Daily Telegraph, The Spectator, Times Higher Education Supplement and The Independent.
 She has been cited as an authority on biography.

 In 2009, Sebba wrote and presented The Daffodil Maiden on BBC Radio 3.
 It was an account of the pianist Harriet Cohen, who inspired the composer Arnold Bax when she wore a dress adorned with a single daffodil and became his mistress for the next 40 years.
 In 2010, she wrote and presented the documentary Who was Joyce Hatto? for BBC Radio 4.

 In September 2009, Sebba joined the management committee of the Society of Authors.
 She was chair of the committee between 2012 and 2014 and is now a member of the Council of the Society of Authors.
 She is a longstanding member of English PEN and after several years on the Writers in Prison Committee served twice on the PEN management committee.
 She visited Turkey twice as an official observer for PEN for the trial of journalist Asiye Guzel Zeybeck.
 She has served on the judging panel of the Jewish Quarterly-Wingate Literary Prize. and has twice been a judge for the Biographers' Club awards.
 In 2012, Sebba spoke at the Beijing and Shanghai Literary Festivals and the Sydney Writers' Festival.

 Sebba is a Trustee of the National Archives Trust (NAT), a senior research fellow of the Institute of Historical Research (IHR), and a fellow of the Royal Society of Literature.

+In 2023-2024, Sebba was appointed a judge for the Inaugural Women’s Prize for Non- Fiction.